ds-102/fa26/syllabus.md

 ### Alternatives to LLM's

 *Problem sets are hard.* They should be.
 College is meant to challenge you.
 So, don't be embarassed or discouraged if they are difficult.
-Completing problem sets genuinely requires work, grit, and deliberation.
+Completing problem sets genuinely requires grit and deliberation.
+Like all hard things, it gets easier the more you work at it.
+Like physical exercise, or a good puzzle, chewing on a problem set can be fun, even if it is hard.

-Start early.
+So, start early.
 Since we won't grade take-home work, don't plan around deadlines.
 Direct your own schedule.
 Work with friends. *Read* relevant resources.
 Memorize the essential ideas.
 Make plans that keep you honest to your work.

 Then, *use your resources*.
 You have access to 7 TA's, lab OH, tutoring sessions, drop-in OH, professor OH, discussion sections, and Ed with a professional course staff who are eager to help you.
 Come work with us.
 It is both our job, and our genuine pleasure, to help you, wherever you are at.

 ### Collaboration and Academic Integrity